mongodb/docs-realm/source/includes/realm-database.rst

 {+client-database+} is a reactive, object-oriented, cross-platform, mobile database.
 It is an alternative to SQLite and Core Data.

-- **Reactive**: you can both query the current state of data and subscribe to state changes like the result of a query (or even a single object).
+- **Reactive**: query the current state of data and subscribe to state changes like the result of a query, or even changes to a single object.

 - **Object-oriented**: stores data as objects, rather than rows, documents, or columns.